camunda/camunda-platform-helm/docs/gha-workflows.md

 ## Camunda Helm chart deployment

 The Distro team provides a GitHub Actions Workflow to deploy the Camunda Helm chart via GitHub Actions.
 This workflow is customizable and supports different patterns.
-For example: disabling integration tests, single namespace, multi namespace, persistent setup (not deleted after the workflow is done), and more.
+For example: disabling integration tests, single namespace, multi namespace, persistent setup with a defined ttl (not deleted after the workflow is done), and more.

 The GitHub Actions workflow is defined in the [test-integration-template.yaml](../.github/workflows/test-integration-template.yaml) within the Camunda Platform Helm repository and could be used by other repos within Camunda organizations.